 What Are the Popular Placements?

 One of the reasons a lip piercing is always such a popular choice is thanks to the sheer amount of style options available and ways to customize them.
 No placement is better than the other, but there might be one that better suits your personal style.
 Here, we'll go over the most common lip piercing placements, according to Thompson.
 First, there's the labret, which is typically underneath the bottom lip in the center, but they can also exit out the middle of the bottom lip (a vertical labret).
-Next, you have the philtrum (aka Medusa), which is in the center of the indentation underneath your nostril.
-You also have side-lip piercings, and when those are on the upper-lip, they're often referred to as Monroe or Madonna, depending on the side of the face.
+Next, you have the philtrum (aka Medusa), which is in the center of the indentation underneath your nostrils.
+You also have side-lip piercings, and when those are on the upper lip, they're often referred to as Monroe or Madonna, depending on the side of the face.

 What Is the Best Jewelry for a Lip Piercing?